yrostudio/captions_osc_node.js/README.md

 .
 Give the audience the adresse : 192.168.1.66:3000

-.Send Message OSc should be /captions string or 0 (to fade out the message)
+.Send Message OSC should be /captions string or 0 (to fade out the message)

 ![IMG_6850](https://github.com/yrostudio/live_subtitles_osc_node.js/assets/59850990/be57042b-d4c6-4f26-8aa3-db99d1038958)